Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

 \subsubsection{\cf Spontaneous Fission Source}

 For this measurement, \cf was used as a white neutron source.
 The non-relativistic kinetic energy of the neutrons was determined using time-of-flight from the source to the detector.
 Neutrons are produced by spontaneous fission in \cf. When a fission spontaneously occurs, both neutrons and photons are released.
-The \cf source is within a small fission chamber, which will trigger on fissile material being released, and therefore will set a start time for the event~\cite{ORNL_FC_manual}.
+The \cf source used in this experiment is inside a small fission chamber, which will trigger on fissile material being released, and therefore will set a start time for the event~\cite{ORNL_FC_manual}.
 The \cf source is plated on a platinum disk and is set parallel to the signal collector.
 The \cf source and signal collector are set in a hemispherical ionization chamber filled with a mixture of $97\%$ Ar and $3\%$ CO$_2$ gas.

 The trigger from the ionization chamber is fed into a CAEN desktop digitizer model 5730, and coincidence is required between the fission chamber and PEN scintillation detector to record the event.
 The time of the trigger was defined by using the CAEN onboard Leading Edge Discriminator, or LED~\cite{caen_2020_White_paper}.
 Though using an LED may result in edge walking for varying pulse amplitudes, this was not a concern for the fission chamber pulses, as the rise time was faster than the digitizer sampling speed.
 The PEN scintillation detector had pulses with significantly slower rise times, therefore on board CFD (constant fraction discriminator), triggering at $50\%$ amplitude, was used to determine the start time of the pulse.
 The distance between the fission chamber and the PEN scintillation detector was measured to be $D = 0.890 \pm 0.005$ m.
-The gamma flash time of flight in PEN was centered at $\delta T = 2.8$~ns, with a resolution of $FWHM = 2.3$~ns.
+The gamma flash time of flight in PEN was centered at $\delta T = 2.8$~ns, with a resolution of $FWHM = 2.3$~ns (Fig.~\ref{fig:TOF_PLOTS}).

 This resolution was used to determine the neutron energy resolution, as shown in Eq.~\ref{kineticenergy}.
 This is very close to the resolution of channel-to-channel timing using the onboard CAEN DPP-PSD firmware ($\sim2.2$ ns)~\cite{caen_2020_White_paper}.
-The total pulse was integrated over 430~ns, with the short integral starting at an offset of 70~ns from the peak amplitude of the pulse.
-The pulse shape discrimination parameter, described in Fig. \ref{fig:pulses}, was defined by using the ratio of the total pulse and the short integral (Fig.~\ref{fig:FC_PSD_Plot}).
-Averages of PEN scintillation pulses for the electronic and nuclear recoils are also shown in Fig. \ref{fig:pulses}.
+The total pulse was integrated over 430~ns, with the tail integral starting at an offset of 70~ns from the peak amplitude of the pulse~(Fig.~\ref{fig:FC_PSD_Plot}).